robovm/robovm-bro-gen/README.md

 ###enums

 The keys in this hash specify enum names.
-The values are also hashes, usually empty but the following keys are supported:
+Only enums that have a matching key in this hash will be generated.
+The values are also hashes, usually empty (`{}`) but the following keys are supported:

  * `first`: The name of the first member in the enum.
 Some enums don't specify a name in the header file.
 This will be used to connect an anonymous enum with a name (the key of the `enums` hash).
  * `prefix`: The prefix of the member names which should be stripped off when generating the Java member name.
 The script will look for the longest common prefix of the names and use that as prefix by default.